isabella232/www-event-2020-NewZealandDay/speakers/index.md

 #### Abstract

-We present the improved OWASP Software Assurance Maturity Model 2 (SAMM2).
-SAMM provides an effective and measurable way for organizations to analyze and improve their software security posture.
-The talk will cover the updated model, assessment tools and an update on the benchmark track.

-#### Speaker Biography

 OWASP SAMM (https://owaspsamm.org) is the prime maturity model for software assurance that provides an effective and measurable way for all types of organizations to analyze and improve their software security posture.

 Building security into the software development and management practices of a company can be a daunting task.
 There are many elements to the equation: company structure, different stakeholders, technology stacks, tools and processes, and so forth.
 Implementing software assurance will have a significant impact on the organization.
 Yet, trying to achieve this without a good framework is most likely leading to just marginal and unsustainable improvements.